About 1051 GWR

 Local and seasonal produce are at the heart of a flexible menu which takes inspiration from all over the globe.
 1051 GWR is the first restaurant in the UK to be owned by a restaurateur with an MSc in Gastronomy and this is reflected in the carefully designed menu.
 From stone-baked pizza and small plates of duck spring rolls to pan-seared Oban scallops with Ramsay’s black pudding, the kitchens fuse international flavours with Scottish ingredients.

-As well as lunch deals, Sunday roasts, sharing platters and a selection of sandwiches and ciabattas, there are main course options such as the very popular fish ‘n’ chips; braised ox cheek with creamed Savoy cabbage and the Aberdeen Angus house burger which is served with beef dripping chips.
+As well as lunch deals, Sunday roasts, sharing platters and a selection of sandwiches and ciabattas, there are main course options such as the very popular fish ‘n’ chips; Steak & Belhaven Ale pie with vegetables & chips and the Aberdeen Angus house burger which is served with beef dripping chips.
 Pride of place goes to the grill section which features locally reared beef that has been dry aged for a minimum of 21 days.
-The impressive chuleton or rib steak, a 1.2 kilo cut designed to share, is proving a hit.

 Local attractions and transport